SkygearIO/guides/cloud-db/record-acl/ios.md

 }
 ```

-## Record Default ACL
+## Set default ACL for a record type

-You may set the default ACL of a newly created record of a record type.
+Instead of setting ACL of each record object as mentioned above, you may set the default ACL of
+all newly created records of a record type.

 ```obj-c
 SKYAccessControl *acl = [SKYAccessControl emptyAccessControl];